How Airbnb Became The World’s Best Place To Work

 For Airbnb, building a welcoming and inclusive culture is not something that is isolated to a single project or program.
 Facilitating belonging is part of the entire employee journey, incorporated in everything from recruiting and onboarding to citizenship, physical facilities and food.
 Recently, the entire HR function at Airbnb was redefined to focus on this goal.
 With Mark Levy appointed as Global Head of Employee Experience, the HR unit was transformed into a hub for the company’s vision of the ‘workplace as an experience.’
 As Mark Levy told Jeanne Meister from Future Workplace in Forbes,

 "At Airbnb we are focused on bringing to life our mission of creating a world where you can belong anywhere, by creating memorable workplace experiences which span all aspects of how we relate to employees, including how we recruit them, develop them, the work environment we create with them, the type of volunteer experiences we offer them, and the food we share together.
 While these may sound like common sense, they are not.
 For example, our Airbnb space has moved from an open space floor plan to a ‘belong anywhere working environment,’ where an employee can work from any number of workspaces, including what we call the kitchen counter, the dining room table, or the living room.
-This allows employees to either work alone or congregate with the folks they are working with to create the sense of belonging, rather than working from a closed-in cube, office, or dedicated desk."
+This allows employees to either work alone or congregate with the folks they are working with to create a sense of belonging, rather than working from a closed-in cube, office, or dedicated desk."

 If you take a tour of Airbnb’s San Francisco headquarters at 888 Brannan Street, you will notice that the working facilities radiate the feelings of welcoming, thriving and being at home.
 The Airbnb facilities were purposely designed to inspire community and belonging.
 After checking in at the ‘landing zone’, a place for recharging laptops and hanging stuff, employees can team up with colleagues and work from anywhere in the building.
 In an informative article, media innovator and communications specialist Bronwen Clune vividly describes the Airbnb facilities: